dshkim/job-market-analysis/README.md

 ### Results

-![Visualization of Salary Range for Top 6 Data jobs in the US in 2023](images/salary_distribution_data_jobs.png) *Salary Range for Top 6 Data jobs in the US in 2023*
+![Visualization of Salary Range for Top 6 Data jobs in the US in 2023](images/salary_distribution_data_jobs.png)

+*Salary Range for Top 6 Data jobs in the US in 2023*

 ### Insights

 * From my visualization, I'm able to see that Data Scientists/Data Engineers get paid the most in the data field.
 It's also important to note that there is a significant variation in salary for Data Scientist/Data Engineer jobs with some salaries reaching $1 million!
-This goes to show that these jobs may vary in salary based on years of experience and level of technical skills
+This goes to show that these jobs may vary in salary based on years of experience and level of technical skills.

 * On the other hand, Data Analyst jobs are on the lower paying end of the spectrum relative to other Data jobs.
 However, their salary ranges are much more consistent, with fewer outliers.
-This may be because of Data Analyst's typically need less technical skills and thus may have a lower base pay as well as less variance in salary range.
+Typically this role needs less technical skills and thus may have a lower base pay but less variance in salary range.

-* Lastly, Senior roles, especially Senior Data Scientist and Senior Data Engineers get paid the most in the industry with a median annual salary of $155,000 and $150,000 respectively in the US in 2023.
-This again shows how years of experience and level of technical skills are generously rewarded in the industry.
+* Lastly, Senior roles, especially Senior Data Scientists and Senior Data Engineers get paid the most in the industry with a median annual salary of $155,000 and $150,000 respectively in the US in 2023.
+This further supports the idea that experience and technical skills are associated with pay.

 ## 4. How well do companies pay Data Scientists for certain skills?

-During my analysis, I was also curious to see what technical skills were the most popular, as well as what skills were the paid the highest.
-This would help me in my journey as a Data Scientist, because it will give me a better idea on what skills I should up-level and what new skills I need to pick up.
+During my analysis, I was also curious to see what technical skills were the most popular, as well as what skills were paid the highest.
+This will assist me in my development as a Data Scientist by providing a clearer understanding of what new skills to acquire.

 View my notebook with detailed steps here:
 [Salary_Analysis.ipynb](notebooks/Salary_Analysis.ipynb)